Beirut travel guide

 Other notable sights in Sidon include the Sea Castle (a fortress built by the Crusaders in the 13th Century), the Sidon Soap Museum, and - pick of the bunch - the Temple of Eshmun, a Phoenician structure erected in honour of the god of healing, and dating back to the 7th Century BC.

 Location: The airport is situated four miles (7km) south of the city.

 Time: GMT +2 (GMT +3 from the last Sunday in March to the last Sunday in October).

 Contacts: Tel: +961 0 1 628 000 or 150 from inside Lebanon.

 Getting to the city: Taxis are available outside the arrivals hall and can be organised through hotels or reputable companies online prior to arrival, and Uber is also available in Beirut.
-There are mini-buses which travel to Charles Helou Bus Station that can sometimes be found outside the departures section of the terminal building, as well as minibuses just outside of the airport grounds.
+Authorised vehicles bear the airport logo on their side and charge an official rate, other taxis are also available but their charge is subject to bargain.